cvburgess/cvburgess.com/podcast/index.md

 # Practically <br> Useless

 Start your day with a quick and easy listen that mixes practical life tips and some fun, useless trivia!

+Topics include tips for:

+- Higher productivity
+- Deeper relationships
+- Optimal health and fitness
+- Mindful living
-Topics include tips for higher productivity, deeper relationships, optimal health, mindful living, and simple ways to automate the little things.
+- Simple ways to automate the little things

 Hosted with love, sass, and plenty of laughs, it's worth subscribing to yet another podcast - pinky promise.

 {% button "Listen in your favorite app", "https://practically-useless.captivate.fm/listen" %}